trst4996/Ott_CSCI2270_FinalProject/README.md

 contact me at connor.ott@colorado.edu if you want to talk business.

+## Running the Code
+This was made in Code::Blocks, for Code:Blocks.
+Open finalProject.cbp in Code::Blocks and you should have everything you need right there.

 ## Problems

 ~~-Right now I want to read everything into a linked list in order so that we can print it in order, I haven't listed that as a functionality of the program because I can't get it to work.
 I'm working on it though, should be able to giet that working soon.~~